AngryMaciek/angry-moran-simulator/docs/general-info/example-results.rst

 ###################

-We have designed four distinct systems based on well-known interaction examples which have been well-described in the literature:
+We have designed four distinct systems based on well-known interaction examples which have been well-described in the literature [Tadelis-2012]_:

 .. figure:: ../../images/figure.png
    :alt: example results 1D